-If you're thinking of setting up a new company in the Lone Star State, you'll discover a business-friendly climate and extensive resources on how to obtain a small business license in Texas.
+Most Texas cities and counties require a commercial operating license and some require additional or separate specialized licenses for certain types of businesses.
 It may be necessary to have an occupancy permit or even apply for a home occupancy permit, depending on where your business is located.
-The Governor's Small Business Forums also provide opportunities for startups to learn and interact with public officials, agency representatives, private sector experts and regional businesses through educational seminars and networking events.
-While state regulatory agencies may issue specific licenses for certain types of businesses or professions, the only true state licensing requirement that applies to almost all businesses is the “sales and tax permit,” sometimes generically called seller's permit.
+The third step is to obtain the necessary state licenses and permits.
+While state regulatory agencies may issue specific licenses for certain types of businesses or professions, the only true state licensing requirement that applies to almost all businesses is the “sales and tax permit”, sometimes generically called seller's permit.